The Pound of Flesh

 Of your fair flesh, to be cut off and taken

 In what part of your body pleaseth me.
 (1.3.156-163)

 Okay, we've got some serious questions about Shylock's proposal.
 First, is he really just joking when he says the "forfeit" should be a pound of Antonio's flesh?
 Here Shylock acts like it's all in good fun ("merry sport"), but later he ends up demanding his bond in a big courtroom showdown (4.1)... and nobody's laughing.

 You noticed the way Shylock keeps saying "I'll have my bond" over and over again in Act 3, Scene 3, right?
 The guy would rather have a piece of Antonio (literally) than "thrice" the amount of money he's owed, which suggests that Shylock is a) bloodthirsty, b) vengeful, and c) inflexible.

 Second, what the heck does Shylock mean when he says he gets to pick the body "part" for said pound of flesh removal?
 Literary critic James Shapiro wonders about this, too, and points out how, even though we later learn that Shylock plans to hack into Antonio's "breast" (read: heart), there's a suggestion that Shylock might just like to remove his enemy's private parts.
 (This interpretation depends on Shakespeare's habit of using "flesh" as a term for "penis," a move he borrowed from the Geneva Bible.)

-As for Antonio's willingness to part with his flesh, there are all kinds of possible explanations, but you'll have to read "Characters: Antonio" if you want to know what we think about it.
+As for Antonio's willingness to part with his flesh, there are all kinds of possible explanations, but you'll have to read his character page if you want to know what we think about it.